HAWK-Digital-Environments/HAWKI/README.md

 - Changed standard model to GPT-4-Turbo
 At times we had a model switcher built in, but this has now become unnecessary.
 We have removed the model switcher and set gpt 4 turbo as the standard model.

+- Previously, the generated text that was in double asterisks was deleted, now we make it available as bold text, as intended.

 ## Getting started

 ## Prequisites